Returned to England

 I’ve oriented the below photographs onto the aerial photo from the late 1940s mentioned. #3 is the location of the Mosquito crash site.
 The photograph is oriented with North at the top of the photo, the Vliegbasis Twenthe is 2 km WSW of the crash site.

-Aircraft archeology efforts paid off quickly, as the sacrifice of the two British fliers who crashed here in 1944 were quietly honored at the time and have been respectfully remembered by the citizens of the Dutch city of Enschede since.
+Aircraft archaeology efforts paid off quickly, as the sacrifice of the two British fliers who crashed here in 1944 were quietly honoured at the time and have been respectfully remembered by the citizens of the Dutch city of Enschede since.
 An aerial photograph from the late 1940s identified the crash site, approximately 150 meters from a small wooden marker that records the crash.
 From there, using the overhead photo and a picture from the 1980s which shows scarring in the trees from the Mosquitoes’ crash, I could vector in on the site.
 It was during these exploratory efforts that we discovered a fresh bouquet of flowers last April, on a cold afternoon, lying next to the wooden marker near the site.
 The flowers were a moving, quiet act of gratitude to the two men who flew the aircraft from an anonymous person, left 71 years after their death.

 This aerial photograph shows the area from above, taken in the late 1940s, and is the one which allowed me to locate the site.
 At the time, the scaring in the trees from the Mosquito’s impact and fire was still visible.
 (Remarkably, in the early 1980s, scarring in the trees was also mentioned in a local Dutch newspaper with an accompanying photograph, but by 2015 to 2016 I could not discern any noticeable change, most likely since some timbering took place in the area after the 1980s story).
 The photos I’ve taken with my camera are numbered, with the number corresponding to a place on the aerial picture where I stood taking the photo.
 The v-shaped arrow shows the direction of the photograph, to help orient the ground images to the overhead photo.
 The location of the plane’s final position is a close approximation, since debris was likely spread as the plane hit the trees at high speed, but this final photo is the location of the wreck and visible damage to the woods from 70 years ago.